ansible/jewel/README.md

         service_root: /api/galaxy/
         api_port: 5043
         type: hub

         nodes:
           - address: "localhost"
     [...]
     ```
 5. Log into quay.io: `docker login quay.io`
+6. Optionally clone `django-ansible-base` if you are going to be making changes to it.
+If you clone it, it must live directly inside your `aap-gateway` directory, and be called `django-ansible-base`.
+If you skip this step, the latest git version of `django-ansible-base` will be built into your development image.
-6. Start up your environment: `make docker-compose`
+7. Start up your environment: `make docker-compose`

 This will build an `admin` user with the password `admin` and create any services you have defined in your proxy.yml file.

 ## Side cars

 There are additional services available to be started alongside gateway to enable development.
 We call these side car containers.
 When you run an initial `make docker-compose` a file called `container-startup.yml` will be created at the root of your project.
 If you haven't run `make docker-compose` yet and want to generate the file you can run `make container-startup.yml".

 At the beginning of you file you will see the following options:
 ```